w3c/wai-curricula/content/developing-accessible-content.md

 This curriculum guides the creation of courses that:

 * introduce key accessibility terms for developers
-* demonstrate how accessible coding enables people with disabilities to use the Web
+* demonstrate and explain how accessible coding enables people with disabilities to use the Web
-* explain accessible markup and coding techniques around:
+* teach accessible markup and coding techniques around:
   * page structure
   * navigation
   * images